sudonorm/would_you_rather/README.md

 # would_you_rather

-- The Heroku app can be accessed here: https://but-would-you-rather.herokuapp.com/
+- The app can be accessed here: https://would-you-rather-4yir.onrender.com/